d0k3/A9NC/README.md

-# CBM9-Netloader
+# A9LH Netload Companion
-A simple companion app to receive and run ARM9 payloads on CTR Boot Manager 9
+A simple companion app to receive and run ARM9 payloads for A9LH